JeshuaLinderJ/work_visualizer/README.md

 # Work Tracker Application

 ## Overview
 The Work Tracker application is designed to help users log and visualize their work over set periods of time.
-It promotes productivity through task management and visualization techniques, including the Pomodoro technique.
-The application features a muted earth tone palette to create a calming user experience.
+It's goal is to promote productivity through task management and visualization techniques, including the Pomodoro technique, while keeping team/peer progress shareable and visualized to create opportunites for both feedback and visual understanding of the work achieved.

 ## Features
 - **Task Management**: Add, update, and delete tasks easily.